Where Do Homeless Kids Go To School?

 • Take an extra year to graduate from high school.

-The role of homeless liaison may be assigned to an administrator, a counselor, or another staff member — to find the person with this responsibility at your school, ask at the principal's office.
-(You can also check the list of liaisons reported to the state, but it's not always up to date.)
+The role of homeless liaison may be assigned to an administrator, a counselor, or another staff member.
+To find the person with this responsibility at your school, ask at the principal's office.
+(You can also check the list of liaisons reported to the state, but it's not always up to date or accessible.)

-First, of course, is identifying homeless students and ensuring they are enrolled in school.
+The liaison serves as a point of contact to ensure that homeless students are enrolled in school.
 Beyond that, liaisons help students get appropriate educational services, including Head Start, and provide referrals for health, dental, mental health and substance abuse, and housing services.
-Among their other responsibilities:
+Among their other responsibilities, liaisons:

 • Make sure unaccompanied homeless youth receive additional help, such as verifying their independent status for the Free Application for Federal Student Aid (FAFSA).

-Schools must provide public notice regarding the education of homeless students in locations frequented by parents, guardians, and unaccompanied homeless youth.
+It can be hard for students and parents to know that these services are available to them.
+Schools are required to provide public notice regarding the education of homeless students in locations frequented by parents, guardians, and unaccompanied homeless youth.
 Outreach posters are available in English and other languages from the California Department of Education.

 In addition, the California Department of Education provides a comprehensive list of strategies to help liaisons in the areas of transportation, identification, Title I, enrollment, preschool, and special education.

-Homeless students get special attention in a school district's Local Control and Accountability Plan (LCAP).
-Each plan must describe the goals and specific actions to achieve those goals for all students and each student group— including homeless youth.
+Homeless students get special attention in a school district's annual plan (the Local Control and Accountability Plan, or LCAP).
+Each plan must describe goals and specific actions to achieve them for all students and for each student group — including homeless youth.

-The achievement of homeless students shows up as a subgroup on the California school dashboard.
+The achievement of homeless students may show up on the California school dashboard in contexts where there are enough homeless students to satisfy privacy requirements.

-First, ask you school site liaison what support would help.
+First, ask your school site liaison what support would help.
 Here are some ideas:

-If your school or district is doing something great to help these students, please let us know.
-Homelessness affects everyone in California.
+If your school or district is doing something great to help homeless students, please let us know.
 We want to share ideas to help our readers throughout the state.

 Questions & Comments